freenas/freenas-docs/userguide/jails.rst

 Jail Storage
 ------------

-Jails and FreeBSD releases are stored in a single :ref:`dataset <Dataset>` named :file:`iocage`.
+Jails and FreeBSD releases are stored in a single dataset named :file:`iocage`.

 .. note:: Notes on the :file:`iocage` dataset:

    * At least 10 GiB of free space is recommended.

    * Cannot be located on a :ref:`Share <Sharing>`.

    * Each new jail installs into a new child dataset of :file:`iocage`.
      For example, with the :file:`iocage` dataset in :file:`/mnt/pool1/`, a new jail called *jail1* installs into a new dataset named :file:`/mnt/pool1/iocage/jails/jail1`.

 .. index:: Add Jail, New Jail, Create Jail